Sturla22/Sturla22.github.io/_drafts/vhdl_test_methodologies.md

 ## Design Example

-The comparison will be made for testing a simple entity, a half adder posted on [https://www.nandland.com/vhdl/modules/module-half-adder.html](https://www.nandland.com/vhdl/modules/module-half-adder.html)
+The initial comparison will be made for testing a simple entity, a Half Adder posted on [https://www.nandland.com/vhdl/modules/module-half-adder.html](https://www.nandland.com/vhdl/modules/module-half-adder.html)

-[Wikipedia](https://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder) section on half adders.

-A more advanced entity might be interesting to compare in the future.

 ```vhdl
 {% include half_adder.vhd %}
 ```

+[Wikipedia](https://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder) section on half adders.

+## Environment

+The environment that I run the following examples in is a linux box running PopOS!, I write a bash script to build and run each example.

+To compile and simulate I use [GHDL](vhdl-ghdl.html) 1.0 (compiled with GNAT 9.3) with the mcode generator unless otherwise is noted.
+I use GHDL mainly because it is free, but the fact that it is open source is appealing too.

 ## Classic Testbench

-The test bench provided by nandland looks like this:
+The test bench provided by nandland for the Half Adder looks like this:

 ```vhdl
 {% include half_adder_tb.vhd %}
 ```

-Note that I had to add the last wait to make the simulation stop when running in GHDL.
+Note that I had to add the last wait to make the simulation stop when running in GHDL, otherwise it is as posted on nandland.

 You can play around with the code at: [https://www.edaplayground.com/x/RiYQ](https://www.edaplayground.com/x/RiYQ)

-Saving this code in the files `half_adder.vhd` and `half_adder_tb.vhd`, we can compile and simulate with [GHDL](vhdl-ghdl.html):
+Saving this code in the files `half_adder.vhd` and `half_adder_tb.vhd`, we can compile and simulate with GHDL:

 ```bash
 {% include build_tb.sh %}